Adiba Jaigirdar: Career

-Selected texts

 The Henna Wars (2020)

 The Henna Wars was published May 12, 2020 in the United States and October 2021 in the United Kingdom.
 The book follows Nishat, a Bangladeshi teenager who comes out as a lesbian while in high school.

 The novel deals with a number of themes, including racism, homophobia, Islamophobia, and coming-of-age.
 The intersection between Nishat's cultural identity and her sexual identity is a central theme of the novel.
 Lana Barnes of Shelf Awareness described Nishat's struggle as "the dichotomy of wanting to break from the constraints of tradition while still maintaining strong ties to culture and beliefs."

 The Henna Wars has received generally positive reviews, including starred reviews from Kirkus Reviews and Shelf Awareness.
-Time included The Henna Wars on their list of the 100 Best Young Adult Books of All Time, alongside novels such as Little Women, Lord of the Flies, and The Catcher in the Rye.
-It was listed as one of the best young adult books of 2020 and 2021 by Teen Vogue, American Library Association, The Irish Times, Autostraddle and NPR.
+Time included The Henna Wars on their list of the 100 Best Young Adult Books of All Time.
+It was listed as one of the best young adult books of 2020 and 2021 by Teen Vogue, American Library Association, The Irish Times, Autostraddle, and NPR.

+Other work

+In addition to writing young adult novels, Jaigirdar has written for Book Riot.
+She also teaches English as a foreign language to recent immigrants to Ireland.

+Her middle grade debut, Nadia Islam, On the Record, was published in January 2026.